 When the head of a state agency or his/her designee approves of a state agent's travel, such action constitutes certification of the propriety of the reimbursement of such state agent's travel expenses.
 The head of a state agency or his/her designee may require any reasonable form of verification of an expense if he/she determines that additional verification is necessary to his/her certification of the propriety of the reimbursement or if required receipts are not available.

 (4) Reimbursement of expenses

-As specified by the office of budget and management, original receipts shall be submitted to the office of budget and management.
+As specified by the office of budget and management, original or a legible electronic copy of receipts shall be submitted to the office of budget and management.

 (6) Direct payment to vendor

 Instead of reimbursing a state agent for his/her travel expenses, a state agency may make direct payment to a vendor who provides travel services for the state agent.
 A direct payment shall comply with the applicable rates and requirements specified in this rule.

 (C) Transportation expenses

 The head of a state agency or his/her designee shall, subject to the discretion of the office of budget and management, determine the appropriate mode or modes of transportation to be utilized by a state agent.